Moesif/moesif-browser-js/README.md

 ### Response not being logged
 Certain frameworks like Angular monkey patch the XMLHttpRequest heavily.
 In these cases, enable the eagerBodyLogging option to eagerly capture the response info.

+### Incorrect user tracking

+If you see inaccuracies with your customer funnel such as user actions being associated to the wrong user, ensure you are calling `moesif.reset()` when a user logs out of your application.
+Without this step, Moesif has no knowledge that the user logged out and will continue to associate activity to the old user even if a new user logs into the same device/browser.

 ### Duplicate API events